 Where do I get the equipment?

 You can purchase or rent the equipment from medical supply stores.
-You can also borrow the equipment from the Red Cross for a period of 3 months.
-If you choose to do this, you will receive a signed equipment form close to your surgical date.
+In cases of financial need, you can borrow equipment from the Red Cross for a period of 3 months with a signed equipment form, which you will receive close to your surgical date.

 Visit the Red Cross website to find a location.